This procedure provides guidance on identifying boundwith records in Alma.

 Run your normalization rule.
-Alma -> Run a Job, check the job that runs your normalization rule, click the ‘Next’ button, select your file of boundwiths, click Next, Next, Next, and finally Submit.
+Go to Alma > Run a Job, and check the job that runs your normalization rule.
+Then click the Next button, select your set of boundwiths, click Next (3x), and then Submit.

 Checking for broken boundwith links.

-In the resulting Excel spreadsheet, a blank cell in column “P” indicates a problem with a link (not necessarily a broken link).
+In the resulting Excel spreadsheet, a blank cell in the “Availability of related records” column indicates a problem with a link (not necessarily a broken link).

 Current phase: NA

 Written by: Bob Thomas; Lesley Lowery